DannyAndres/WhatsApp-Desktop-Dark-Mac/README.md

 > **WARNING**: If you feel weird putting your password on the program, you can always see what the code is doing at every moment by checking whatsappDark.sh file

-If the program asks for a password just put it and wait until you see a message with following text
+If the program asks for a password just put it and wait until you see a message with the following text

     OK THANKS DONE